World Forum for Democracy Call for Initiatives

 The labs will allow participants to learn about ground-breaking initiatives that offer responses to the key questions above based on an analysis of their real impact and replicability.

-The initiatives must help understand how democracy and democratic institutions and practices can help combat disinformation and fake news, and how can artificial intelligence and new technologies become an enabler of democracy.
+The initiatives should help understand how democracy and democratic institutions and practices can help accelerate the fight against democratic backsliding.

 The initiatives should be presented in short speeches of ten minutes and critically assessed by multidisciplinary panels and participants in the labs.

-Interested organisations worldwide are invited to express their interest in presenting an initiative aimed at changing the way people receive and process information.
+Interested public or private organisations worldwide are invited to express their interest in presenting an initiative aimed at enhancing democracy and reversing democratic decline from all over the world.

 Examples of possible initiatives and their challenges (non-exhaustive):